NoaShivDTU/SocialDataTest/_posts/2025-03-18-welcome-to-jekyll.markdown

 </figure>

 <p>
-The chart shows that drug and narcotic-related crimes mostly occur during the afternoon and follow a somewhat similar pattern compared to the other two crime types.
+The chart shows that drug and narcotic-related crimes mainly occur during the afternoon and follow a somewhat similar pattern compared to the other two crime types.
 Reports of offences against the family and children are almost evenly distributed throughout the day, with noticeable spikes around noon and midnight.
 These same spikes are also observed for drunkenness, although many of the reported cases of drunkenness primarily occur during the middle of the day and afternoon.
 These spikes in drunkenness and offences against the family and children occurring during the same time of day could indicate that a correlation between those two could be investigated.
-According to the <a href="https://bjs.ojp.gov/content/pub/pdf/ac.pdf">U.S. Department of Justice</a> 3/4 of domestic violence happens when the offender is influenced by drinking, describing a tendency that violence in homes is heavily overlapping with drunkenness.
+According to the <a href="https://bjs.ojp.gov/content/pub/pdf/ac.pdf">U.S. Department of Justice</a>, 3/4 of domestic violence happens when the offender is influenced by drinking, describing a tendency that violence in homes is heavily overlapping with drunkenness.
 </p>